NAME AND REGISTERED AGENT

 “Peer-reviewed” means submitting most of the articles it eventually publishes for review by experts outside the journal's own staff.

-“Medical journal” means a periodical whose published articles mostly relate to medical science and the application of science to medicine, based on the scientific method, and are directed at physician or scientist readers.
+“Medical journal” means a publication whose published articles mostly relate to medical science and the application of science to medicine, based on the scientific method, and are directed at physician or scientist readers.

 Candidates who do not meet these criteria may, in exceptional circumstances, be elected to regular membership by majority vote of the Membership Committee.